prerit2803/Continuous-delivery-framework/README.md

 Using this method, we could now access the EC2 instance we created without being prompted by HostKeyCheck.

 ### #2 Automate inventory update after server provisioning
 After the host key was added to the server, we needed to update our inventory so that ansible could access the newly created host.
-We acheived that by following method
+We achieved that by following method
 #### 1. Update inventory file with the new host details
 The inventory was updated by adding the _host_ip, ansible_ssh_user, _ansible_ssh_private_key_file_ in the inventory in proper group.
 ```
 - name: Update inventory
   lineinfile: